-I have also had three major windfalls of money that came to me from two different circumstances which went completely towards my debt.
+I’ve also had three major windfalls of money that came to me from two different circumstances which went completely towards my debt.
 One was a Super Bowl commercial that I was in brought back from a previous year the beginning of 2010.
 That residual income of around $6000 all went to paying off my American Express and knocking of a chunk of my Visa balance in March 2010.
 My grandfather passed away last spring after a long battle with Alzheimer and other infections along the way.
 (My eyes are again welling up.)
 My mother graciously shared some of his insurance money with me last spring, and also a portion of selling his house this spring will me, another total of $6000.

 With almost 20,000 in debt in December 2009, I have paid 8,000 of it will my current income and 12,000 of it came from unexpected sources from both joyful and sad occasions.